North Goa, Goa, India

 The rooms and suites are huge, and during restoration the original 24 rooms were merged into seven guest rooms.
 Expect high ceilings, exposed wooden floors and grand mosquito net clad four poster beds.
 For families we suggest the two-bedroom Malabar Suite and for those on a honeymoon, the Macao Suite is the suite of choice.
 Not all rooms have air-conditioning, but all have ceiling fans which is absolutely fine in the usual traveling season of October to March.

-There are seven rooms and suites at Siolim House alongside they also offer Little Siolim, a three bedroom villa about 5-minutes away from the main house.
+There are nine rooms and suites at Siolim House.
+Alongside this, Little Siolim offers guests a three bedroom villa about 5-minutes away from the main house.
 The three Suites (Macassar, Malabar & Macao) are not air-conditioned, which is only really an issue in the hotter months from mid March to September.
 Features of all rooms include hair-dryers, daily room service, tea/coffee making facilities, fruit basket, safe, laundry facilities and ceiling fans.

-Siolim House has a dining area, 12.5 meter swimming pool, TV room, small lounge and massage treatments are available.
+Siolim House has a dining area, 12.5m swimming pool, TV room, small lounge and massage treatments are available.

 Siolim House is located in the village of Siolim about a 15 minute drive from the nearest beaches including Vagator and Anjuna.